Here’s a question that still haunts many – “Is cold calling still effective?”

 Script 24:

 You: I understand this may not be your top priority right now.
-Or perhaps you don’t see the value.
-Still, I request two minutes of your time, and I promise you’ll be clear on whether or not this is a good use of your time.
+Or maybe you don’t see the value.
+Still, I request two minutes of your time, and I promise you’ll be clear about whether or not this is a good use of your time.
 Many of our customers had similar objections.
-But when they saw our product’s capabilities in action, they were thrilled.
+But when they saw our product capabilities in action, they were thrilled.

 However, be polite during the conversation.
-After all, it was you who called them (multiple times maybe) to know their interest in your product or service.
-You can use the following script to get a decisive answer from your prospect.
+After all, it was you who called them (multiple times) to know their interest in your product or service.
+You can use the following script to get a decisive answer from your prospect:

 Script 25:

 You: Hey Mary!
-I wanted to know if you were still interested in our offer as my boss has been asking for updates.
-But I haven’t given her any for a week now, and I thought it would be best to ask you what you’d like me to do as our next step.
+I wanted to know if you were still interested in our offer.
+I thought it would be best to ask you what you’d like me to do as our next step.

 Mary: I’d like to schedule a demo. / I’m not interested in the offer.